 - The Aeroplan® Card

 - Starbucks® Rewards Visa® Card

 How to activate

-To activate your card’s DoorDash offers, simply add your applicable Chase credit card to the DoorDash app and your rewards will be automatically applied to future orders.
+To activate your card’s DoorDash offers, simply add your eligible Chase credit card to the DoorDash app and your rewards will be automatically applied to future orders.
 You can also activate it by visiting the DashPass and Chase co-brands website page.

 Top picks for Grubhub/Seamless, Uber Eats

-Unlike Chase’s partnership with DoorDash, American Express’s partnership with Grubhub and Seamless doesn’t offer free delivery but it does have its own perks.
+Unlike Chase’s partnership with DoorDash, American Express’s partnership with Grubhub and Seamless doesn’t offer free delivery.
+But it does have its own perks.
 One benefit of using your American Express credit card on food orders with Grubhub or Seamless is that you can pay for the order with your points.
 Amex’s partnership with Uber Eats, though, does include free delivery.

 American Express® Gold Card

 The American Express Gold Card is a great rewards card for foodies and casual takeout lovers alike.
 Earn up to $120 in dining credits annually (enrollment required) or up to $10 in statement credits on eligible purchases each month from places including Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations (enrollment required).
 Plus, you’ll earn 4X points on Uber Eats and restaurant purchases, including eligible takeout and delivery.